William Aplin: Family life

 William Aplin was sports minded and a racing identity who was a member of the Townsville Turf Club and became its president in 1893.
-As a former British yeoman he competed in shooting contests including the Intercolonial Parliamentary Rifle Matches.
+As a former British Yeoman he competed in shooting contests including the Intercolonial Parliamentary Rifle Matches.
 He was a crack shot and was recorded at 57 years competing in the Queensland Rifle Association medal over 500 yards at Brisbane, where he came second after a 3-way shoot-off.

 William Aplin was a prominent and respected personality who was esteemed for his unswerving honesty and amiability.
-Family tradition states that he was fond of the trappings of wealth and power and liked to impress by living a high life at his town mansion, Knoyle Park and travelled about Townsville in a hors- drawn coach emblazed with the Aplin family crest.
+Family tradition states that he was fond of the trappings of wealth and power and liked to impress by living a high life at his town mansion, Knoyle Park and travelled about Townsville in a horse drawn coach emblazed with the Aplin Family Crest.